 Originally from San Antonio, TX, Kent currently travels between California and Vermont as a contractor building eco-friendly tiny houses.
 During his time at Middlebury, Kent was the school’s Outdoor Programs training specialist, coaching new guides to lead kayaking, canoeing, and rock climbing trips.
 He also led hiking, backpacking, kayaking, canoeing, and rock climbing trips for students as the Middlebury Mountain Club head guide.
 Kent is returning to Adventure Treks for his fifth season as a regional director.

 - Education: Middlebury College; bachelor’s degree in computer science and geography

-- Certification: Wilderness first responder
+- Medical certification: Wilderness first responder